rafaelbicudo/tools/tutorials/prep_qmmm.md

 ## Single file with cutoff radius for partial charges

-For this part let's consider a box with 10 benzene, 500 water and 500 ethanol molecules.
+For this part let's consider `box.gro`, a cubic box with 10 benzene, 500 water and 500 ethanol molecules.

 ```
 $ ls
 benzene.itp box.gro     ethanol.itp    water.itp
 ```

-Instead of including all other atoms as point charges, we can set a cutoff radius using the `-ec` flag and redistribute the charge among the `-pr`% most distant atoms.
+Instead of including all other atoms as point charges, we can set a cutoff radius using the `-ec` flag and redistribute the charge among the percentage of most distant atoms set by the flag `-pc` (values between 0.0 and 1.0).

 ```
 $ python $tools/prep_qmmm.py benzene.itp water.itp ethanol.itp -res UNK -rn 1 2 -k "B3LYP/STO-3G Charge NoSymm" -gro box.gro -ec 10